Democrats to investigate Ivanka Trump's private email use for work

 “We plan to continue our investigation of the presidential records act and federal records act, and we want to know if Ivanka complied with the law,” his office said in a statement.

-Cummings, in a separate statement, said the White House has not complied with previous document requests.

-The current House Oversight committee chairman, Republican Trey Gowdy, also asked the White House for documents and information related to Ivanka Trump’s use of private email in a letter on Tuesday.
+The current House Oversight committee chairman, Republican Trey Gowdy, also asked the White House for information related to Ivanka Trump’s use of private email in a letter on Tuesday.
+Republican Senator Ron Johnson, chairman of the Senate’s Homeland Security committee, asked for a briefing on the topic.

 The White House did not respond to a request for comment, but Trump said his daughter’s use of her personal email account was different from Clinton’s.